ethereum/ethereum-org/views/content/greeter.md

         }
     }

 You'll notice that there are two different contracts in this code: _"mortal"_ and _"greeter"_.
-This is because Solidity (the high level contract language we are using) has *inheritance*, meaning that one contract can inherit charateristics of another.
-This is very useful to simplify coding because some common traits of contracts don't need to be rewritten every time, and all contracts can be written in smaller, more readable chunks.
-So by just declaring that _greeter is mortal_ you inherited all characteristics from the "mortal" contract and kept the greeter simple and easy to read.
+This is because Solidity (the high level contract language we are using) has *inheritance*, meaning that one contract can inherit characteristics of another.
+This is very useful to simplify coding as common traits of contracts don't need to be rewritten every time, and all contracts can be written in smaller, more readable chunks.
+So by just declaring that _greeter is mortal_ you inherited all characteristics from the "mortal" contract and kept the greeter code simple and easy to read.

-The inherited characteristic _"mortal"_ simply means that the greeter contract can be killed by its owner, to clean up the blockchain and recover funds locked into it.
+The inherited characteristic _"mortal"_ simply means that the greeter contract can be killed by its owner, to clean up the blockchain and recover funds locked into it when the contract is no longer needed.
 Contracts in ethereum are, by default, immortal and have no owner, meaning that once deployed the author has no special privileges anymore.
-Consider this before uploading.
+Consider this before deploying.

 ### Installing a compiler

-Before you are able to upload it though, you'll need two things: the compiled code, and the Application Binary Interface, which is a sort of reference template that defines how to interact with the contract.
+Before you are able to Deploy it though, you'll need two things: the compiled code, and the Application Binary Interface, which is a sort of reference template that defines how to interact with the contract.

 The first you can get by using a compiler.
 You should have a solidity compiler built in on your geth console.
 To test it, use this command: